 Gastrointestinal side effects commonly occur with enteral preparations, such as nausea, emesis, diarrhea, and abdominal pain.

 Extravasation, local irritation, and phlebitis may occur due to improper dilution of intravenous preparations or administration through a peripheral vein.

 Hypersensitivity reactions occur from the use of potassium iodide as well as chronic iodine poisoning (iodism).

 Hyperkalemia is an absolute contraindication for potassium replacement.
 Inadequate or absent urine output and severe renal impairment are relative contraindications.
 Systemic acidosis and states of dehydration require correction before potassium administration.
-Potassium administration requires caution in states of significant tissue breakdown (e.g., burns or post-operative conditions), adrenal insufficiency, and with concomitant administration of potassium-sparing diuretics.
+Potassium administration requires caution in states of significant tissue breakdown (e.g., burns or post-operative conditions), adrenal insufficiency, and concomitant administration of potassium-sparing diuretics.
 Oral forms of potassium supplements should be used cautiously in patients who have delayed gastrointestinal transit due to structural or functional causes.